• HOME

 You were born on the Isle of Man, which is famous for motorcycle races.
 Do you also like to ride motorcycles?

 There are lots of accidents during races on the Isle of Man.
 My dad was very clever.
 He didn’t allow me to have a motorbike when we were living there.
 I think that it was a very, very good thing that he did, because I probably would have ended doing something like TT race.
 I love my bikes.
 I have race bikes and enduro bikes, but that was good that I got into it later on when I was maybe a bit more sensible.
 Otherwise I may have gone down that route.
 Thankfully I stayed with cars which probably kept me alive, but the TT has been a big passion in my life.
-As you probably know we did that lap in a Subaru (click to watch).
+As you probably know we did that lap in a Subaru.

 I know that you broke the lap record on the Isle of Man.

 The record was not the most special part.
 It was just good to get right there on one lap and set the time.
 We only had two goes in that car, so we had very limited time.
 We could go quite a bit faster, but that was a very special thing to do.
 It’s been very popular around the world.
-I think more people know me from my TT lap in the Subary than from anything else.
+I think more people know me from my TT lap in the Subaru than from anything else.

 In Subary you were doing also some ‘crazy’ things like driving down the bobsleigh track.

 Yes, that was very good fun, very interesting.
 Interesting story with that.
 We literally were running out of time and we had one more day.
 If we would be probably three hours later going down that bobsleigh run the course would actually be melted.
 If you see some of the videos the walls are falling away.
-It was a wacky thing to do but good fun. (click to watch) We also went to Romania over the Transfagarasan.
+It was a wacky thing to do but good fun.
+We also went to Romania over the Transfagarasan.
 That was also nice trip in Subaru as well. (click to watch)

 Both videos reminded me of James Bond films.
 There were chase sequences in bobsleigh tracks in ‘On Her Majesty’s Secret Service’ and ‘For Your Eyes Only’.
 Winding road in Romania looked like a bit like the road from ‘Goldfinger’.

 I’ve never ever associated them together in any way at all.
 It’s first time I’ve ever heard that.
-It is quite inetersting that they are so similar really.
+It is quite interesting that they are so similar really.
 My opportunity to be a real James Bond sometimes (smiling).

 Your rallying experience was the reason why you got an offer to become stunt driver?